Ginxss/tfds/README.md

 ```
 tf::array<std::string> array(100, false);
 ```
-Copy constructor, copy assignment operator, move constructor and move assignment operator also exist.
+Copy constructor, move constructor and copy assignment operator (copy and swap) also exist.

 ---

 ### insert(index, value)
 *Runtime:* **O(1)** / O(n) on reallocation

-*Exceptions:* Throws a tf::exception if a buffer overflow or bad_alloc occurs (Automatic reallocation turned off: throws a tf::exception if the index is out of bounds).
+*Exceptions:* Throws a tf::exception if a buffer overflow or bad_alloc occurs (If automatic reallocation turned off: throws a tf::exception if the index is out of bounds).

 Inserts the value "hello" at index 1:
 ```